For anyone looking for the cleanest, purest drinking water, demineralized water can seem like the answer.

 Ion exchange is a highly effective method of demineralization and can produce water that’s free of cations and anions, thus removing its conductivity.

-Finally, the most affordable option of the lot, oxidation filters provide purification of water by removing a specific set of dissolved minerals.
+Finally, oxidation filters provide a form of purification by removing a specific set of dissolved minerals.
 These filters can typically remove iron, but they may also remove manganese and sulfur.

 In the oxidation process, water containing certain problem mineral ions is exposed to a filter media, typically greensand or a similar material, which has a manganese dioxide coating.